NJUNLP/MAPO/README.md

 ## :trophy: Benchmarks

 Below is the average accuracy across ten languages on three multilingual mathematical reasoning datasets .
-Our method has significantly improved the multilingual reasoning capabilities of large models by a large margin, achieving the SOTA performance.
+Our method significantly improves the multilingual reasoning capabilities of LLMs by a large margin, achieving the SOTA performance.
 We also hope that in the future, more multilingual reasoning LLMs can collaborate with our work to further enhance multilingual reasoning capabilities.

 <table>
     <thead>